Dense X Retrieval: What Retrieval Granularity Should We Use?: Experimental Settings

-To understand the implications of using different retrieval units on the downstream open-domain QA tasks, we evaluate the use of retrieval models in \textit{retrieve-then-read} setup \cite{izacard-grave-2021-leveraging}.
-With the \textit{retrieve-then-read} setting, a retrieval model first retrieves $k$ text units given the query.
-The $k$ retrieved text units are then used as input along with the query to a reader model to derive the final answer.
-Typically, the choice of $k$ is subject to the reader model's maximum input length constraint, or the limit of compute budget, which scales with the number of input tokens.
+Another aspect of the choice of granularity lies in what units should be used in the prompt for retrieval-augmented language models.
+For large language models, retrieval-augmented generation is achieved by prepending retrieved units to user instruction and taking them as the input for language models.
+We aim to understand the implications of using retrieved units of different granularity within the same computational budget at inference time.
+To fairly compare using different granularity in the prompts under the same computation budget, we set a token length limit for retrieved units.

-For this reason, we follow an evaluation setup where the maximum number of retrieved words is capped at $l = 100$ or $500$, i.e. only the top $l$ words from passage, sentence, or proposition level retrieval are feed into the reader model as input.
+For this reason, we follow an evaluation setup where the maximum number of retrieved tokens is capped at $l = 100$ or $500$, i.e. only the top $l$ tokens from passage, sentence, or proposition level retrieval are fed into the language model as input.
 We evaluate the percentage of questions for which the predicted answer exactly matches (EM) the ground truth.
-We denote our metric as EM @ $l$.
-For our evaluation, we use T5-large size UnifiedQA-v2 as the reader model ~\citep{khashabi2022unifiedqa}.
+We denote our metric as EM @ $l$ tokens.
+We use LLaMA-2-7B \citep{touvron2023llama} in our evaluation.
+To ensure the model's output aligns with the format of each dataset, we employ in-context learning, incorporating \textbf{four-shot} demonstrations as illustrated in \autoref{fig:llama-prompt}.